Jurence/playwright/README.md

 Test reports can be found in the `/test-results` directory and `/playwright-report` after test execution.
 To see generated report, run: `npm run report`

-### From GitHub Actions

-You can execute the Playwright tests directly from the GitHub Actions using our configured workflow.
-This is convenient for running tests in the **DEV** environment without the need to execute them locally.

-#### Steps to Execute the Tests:

-1. Go to the `Actions` tab in the GitHub repository.
-2. Find and select the workflow titled "Run Playwright Tests".
-3. Click on "Run workflow" from the dropdown menu on the right.
-4. Select the branch you want to run the tests from using the "Use workflow from" dropdown.
-By default, they will run in the `DEV` environment.
-5. (Optional) Provide a comma-separated list of suites or specs you wish to execute in the "List of comma separated suites" and "List of comma separated specs" fields if you want to run a specific subset of tests.
-6. Click "Run workflow" to start the execution.

-Tests will always run in the `DEV` environment, ensuring that your tests are conducted in a controlled and consistent setting.

-#### Test Report

-Test reports can be found in the `Artifact` section.

-### Cronjob

-The primary goal of these automated runs is to validate that recent changes have not adversely affected existing functionalities.
-This frequent testing helps us in early detection of any issues that might arise due to new code integrations or environmental changes.

-- **Frequency**: The tests are scheduled to run automatically every 2 hours from Monday to Friday, Saturday and Sunday every 6 hours.
-- **Environment**: The execution occurs exclusively in the DEV environment.
-- **Results**: The results are automatically sent to the Slack channel #dev-playwright-cronjob-results and Report Portal.

-#### Test Report

-- All the results are on Report Portal portal platform.
-- Another Option: Test reports by Monocart can be found in the `Artifact` section.

-### Smoke Test Suite for Pull Requests

-The primary purpose of this smoke test suite is to ensure that new mergers in pull requests do not introduce any regressions or break existing features.
-The suite contains a curated set of tests that cover the core functionalities of the application, providing a quick health check.
-By running these tests after the merge, we aim to catch critical issues as early as possible.

-- **Frequency**: The smoke tests are initiated automatically on after merging a pull request on DEV environment.
-- **Environment**: The execution occurs exclusively in the DEV environment.
-- **Results**: The results are automatically sent to the Slack channel #dev-playwright-smoke-results and Report Portal.

-#### Test Report

-- All the results are on Report Portal portal platform.
-- Another Option: Test reports by Monocart can be found in the `Artifact` section.

 ## Ensuring Tests Are Stable